vogler75/automation-gateway/README.md

     - Port: 4000
       LogLevel: ALL # ALL | INFO
       Schemas: # This systems will be browsed and converted to GraphQL
-        - System: ignition # Id of OPC UA system
+        - System: unified # Id of OPC UA system
           FieldName: BrowseName # Use BrowseName or DisplayName as GraphQL item
-        - System: unified
-          FieldName: DisplayName # BrowseName | DisplayName
 ```

-You have to enable BrowseOnStartup for the systems which you want to embedd in the GraphQL.
+You have to enable **BrowseOnStartup** for the systems which you want to embedd in the GraphQL.

 ```
 OpcUaClient:
-  - Id: "winccoa"`
+  - Id: "unified"`
-    Enabled: false`
+    Enabled: true
     LogLevel: ALL
-    EndpointUrl: "opc.tcp://centos1:4840"
+    EndpointUrl: "opc.tcp://scada-server:4890"
-    UpdateEndpointUrl: centos1
+    UpdateEndpointUrl: scada-server
     SecurityPolicyUri: http://opcfoundation.org/UA/SecurityPolicy#None
     BrowseOnStartup: true
 ```